 Heathrow Airport Ltd (HAL) began an air quality monitoring programme in 1993.
 Today HAL owns and operates one on-airport monitor and funds three other monitors around the airport.
-Data from these four continuous monitoring stations, as all other continuous monitors within our surrounding local authorities, are shared and summarised on heathrowairwatch.org.uk.
+Data from these four continuous monitoring stations, as well as eight other continuous monitors operated by local authorities and DEFRA within 2km of the Airport, are shared and summarised on heathrowairwatch.org.uk.

 Air quality management is a key priority for HAL and we continue to work in partnership with our key stakeholders - especially local authorities and national Government - to reduce emissions from all sources in the area in order to meet the EU & UK limit values.
-The main pollutants of concern around Heathrow are measured at all stations - nitrogen dioxide (NO2) and particles (measured as PM{10} and $PM{2.5}$).
+The main pollutants of concern around Heathrow are measured at all stations - nitrogen dioxide (NO2) and particles (measured as $PM{10}$ and $PM{2.5}$ ).